Unipotent Ideals and Harish-Chandra Bimodules: Motivation

 In Section \ref{subsec:Dixmier}, we will give a definition of $\mathrm{Dix}$, extending a result of the first-named author, see \cite[Thm 5.3]{Losev4}.
 Our map has the following property: If $\widetilde{\OO}$ is a nilpotent cover, then $\mathrm{Dix}(\widetilde{\OO})$ is the canonical quantization $\cA_0^{\widetilde{X}}$ (regarded as a Dixmier algebra via the co-moment map $\Phi^{\widetilde{X}}_0: U(\fg) \to \cA_0^{\widetilde{X}}$).
 Thus, Definition \ref{def:unipotentideals} is consistent with the orbit method philosophy.

-\subsubsection{Maximality}
+\subsection{Maximality}

 It is generally believed that unipotent ideals should be maximal (see Desideratum (3) from Section \ref{subsec:desiderata} and the references therein).
 In Appendix \ref{sec:maximality}, we will show that for linear classical groups, the ideal $I_0(\widetilde{\OO})$ is always maximal.
-This result will be extended to arbitrary groups in a forthcoming paper \cite{MBMat}.
+This result is extended to arbitrary groups in the paper \cite{MBM}.

 Now we show that the maximality of $I_0(\widetilde{\OO})$ is equivalent to the simplicity of $\cA_0^{\widetilde{X}}$.
 The latter is a general expectation of canonical quantizations of conical symplectic singularities, see Section \ref{subsec:conjecturesimplicity}.